essej/paulxstretch/readme.txt

 History :
 04-13-2018 1.1.3
 	-Changed "Octaves" module to "Ratios".
-The Ratios module has more shifters than the previous Octaves module and allows changing the pitch ratios in a separate tabbed page in the GUI.
+The Ratios module has more shifters than the previous Octaves module and allows changing the pitch ratios (and the shifters mix) in a separate tabbed page in the GUI.
 04-01-2018 1.1.2
 	-Rebuilt with latest JUCE to fix parameter automation issue for example in Ableton Live -Optimization in calculation of transformed free filter envelope